-The past two years have been a real wake-up call for the industrial automation industry.
+Repeated cyberattacks on plant and factory infrastructure have been a real wake-up call for the industrial automation industry.
 For the first time ever, it has been the target of sophisticated cyber-attacks like Stuxnet, Night Dragon and Duqu.
 The most destructive post-Stuxnet threat is the malicious malware known as Shamoon.
 As with Stuxnet, Duqu, and Flame,

-it targeted organizations in the Middle East, in this case Saudi Aramco, Qatar’s RasGas, and likely other oil and gas concerns in the region.
+It targeted organizations in the Middle East, in this case Saudi Aramco, Qatar’s RasGas, and likely other oil and gas concerns in the region.
 It is a new species, however, because it did not disrupt an industrial process as Stuxnet did, nor did it stealthily steal information as Flame and Duqu did.

 Instead it removed and overwrote the information on the hard drives of 30,000 to 55,000 (yes, those numbers are correct!) workstations of Saudi Aramco (and who knows how many more at other firms).
 It is believed to have been launched by a single disgruntled employee working inside the corporate firewall.
 What Shamoon and the others teach us is that relying on a single defensive solution (like a single Internet firewall) exposes a system to a single point of failure.